-HBT language is language that implies the negative attributes of being LGBT, including slurs, derogatory comments, and jokes.
+HBT language is language that implies negative attributes of being LGBTQ+, including slurs, derogatory comments, and jokes.
 Individuals who use HBT language can perpetuate discrimination by creating a hostile environment for LGBT individuals and normalising negative attitudes towards them.

-Institutions could promote a zero-tolerance policy where such language is not tolerated and are addressed.
+Institutions could promote a zero-tolerance policy where such language is not tolerated and is addressed.